Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Medicare Savings Programs vary by state

-Medicaid for the aged, blind and disabled (ABD)
+Medicaid for the aged, blind, and disabled (ABD)

 Medicaid for the aged, blind and disabled has different names in each state.
 It is sometimes called ABD Medicaid, community Medicaid, traditional Medicaid, or SSI-Related Medicaid.

-It’s important to note that ABD Medicaid differs from Medicaid expansion.
-They serve different populations and have different eligibility rules.
-Medicaid expansion is for adults under the age of 65, and eligibility is based only on income.
 But once a person turns 65, they’re no longer eligible under Medicaid expansion rules.
 ABD Medicaid has both income and asset limits.
 So while a person with low income but significant assets can qualify for Medicaid expansion prior to age 65, they may find that they’re no longer eligible for Medicaid once they turn 65.
 Here’s more about the transition from Medicaid expansion to Medicare.

 Medicaid ‘spend down’ programs

-Many states allow enrollees with incomes above the eligibility limit for Medicaid ABD to enroll in a Medicaid spend-down program, which allows medical expenses to be subtracted from income that is counted toward the Medicaid eligibility limit.
+Many states allow enrollees with incomes above the eligibility limit for Medicaid ABD to enroll in a Medicaid spend-down program, which allows medical expenses to be subtracted from income that is counted toward the Medicaid eligibility limit.14

 In some states, enrollees can also pay their “spend-down” amount to Medicaid directly, but other states require the submission of medical bills to receive spend-down benefits.